bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 ==========

 Create a file ``rules.py`` in your app's directory.
-You should declare at least one basic rule for enabling a user to view the app data for the project.
+You should declare at least one basic permission for enabling a user to view the app data for the project.
 This can be named e.g. ``{APP_NAME}.view_data``.
-Predicates for the rules can be found in projectroles and they can be extended within your app if needed.
+Common predicates for the rules file can be found in ``projectroles.rules``.
+They can be extended within your app if needed.

 .. code-block:: python